ifecog/Taxi-API/README.md

 # Taxi-API
-Taxi API is a real time Taxi REST API developed with Python and PostgreSQL.
+Taxi API is a real time, fully-functional, robust, and scallable REST API.

 ## Table of Contents
 * [General Info](#general-info)